cguertin14/cguertin14/README.md

 ### Hi there, fellow SREs/SWEs/etc. 👋

 Welcome to my GitHub page.
-My name is Charles and I'm from Montreal and I'm a team player.
+My name is Charles, I'm from Montreal and I'm a team player.
 Currently, I'm studying Software Engineering as an undergraduate student.
 Here, I mostly work on personal and open sourced projects where I get to try new technologies and build `Cloud`-related stuff.

 🔭 I’m currently working on personal and open sourced projects that use technologies and concepts such as: